Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Neural Net Architecture

-The policy $\pi_\theta$ is a neural net with three components: a \ac{GAT} ``backbone'', a halting module $\textup{NN}_{halt}$, and an extension module $\textup{NN}_{ext}$.
-The halting and extension modules both operate on the outputs from the \ac{GNN}.
-All nonlinearities are ReLU functions.
-A common embedding dimension of $d_\text{embed} = 64$ is used throughout; unless otherwise specified, each component of the system outputs vectors of this dimension.

-\subsubsection{Backbone network}
+\subsection{Backbone network}

 The backbone is a graph attention net composed of five GATv2\citep{gatv2conv} multi-head graph attention layers separated by ReLU nonlinearities.
 4 heads are used in each multi-head attention layer.
-The network takes as input the node feature collection $X$ and the edge features $E$, and the final layer outputs a collection of node embeddings $Y = \{\mathbf{y}_i \; \forall i \in \mathcal{N}\}$.
+The network takes as input the node feature collection $X$ and the edge features $E$, and the final layer outputs an $n \times d_\text{embed}$ matrix of node embeddings $Y$.
 These node embeddings are used by the two policy heads to compute action probabilities.

-\subsubsection{Halting module}
+\subsection{Halting module}